TeamFAPS/PSVita-RE-tools/README.md

 French-American Games Decrypter (FAGDec) - by @CelesteBlue-dev and @dots-tb
 ---
-A PSVita homebrew that decrypts easily PSVita user/kernel and games modules and can generate .ppk (compatibility pack for low FWs).
+A PS Vita homebrew that decrypts easily PS Vita user/kernel and games modules and can generate .ppk (compatibility pack for low FWs).

 * Credits: Motoharu, Team Molecule, zecoxao for vitadump(new), xerpi, NPS team esp. @juliosueiras.
 Check app for further credits.

 ioPlus 0.1, 0.2 – by @dots-tb
 ---
-A PSVita kernel plugin that allows more IO operations in userland.
+A PS Vita kernel plugin that allows more IO operations in userland.
 Fast, simpler, and efficient alternative to kuio (by @Rinnegatamante) (3x smaller).
 It allows elevated IO permissions of user applications and plugins using the original sceIo functions.
 This includes reading, writing, opening, and folder management within applications such as official games.
 It may also include getting stats, not sure.

 Version 0.2 is much more inefficient, but supports decryption of files within devices that may open such as PFS devices.
 (WARNING THIS PLUGIN MAY BYPASS SAFE-MODE)

 physmem_dumper - by @xyzz
 ---
-A PSVita kernel plugin that dumps Non-Secure World (NS kernel + userland) memory using RAM physical range: from 0x40200000 to 0x5FD00000.
+A PS Vita kernel plugin that dumps Non-Secure World (NS kernel + userland) memory using RAM physical range: from 0x40200000 to 0x5FD00000.

-See wiki for more information on PSVita's physical memory: https://wiki.henkaku.xyz/vita/Physical_Memory.
+See wiki for more information on PS Vita's physical memory: https://wiki.henkaku.xyz/vita/Physical_Memory.

 The output dump stored in ur0:dump/physmem-dump.bin is aimed to be loaded in IDA PRO using https://github.com/xyzz/vita-ida-physdump.

 PSVita-error-code-resolver - by @SilicaAndPina and @Princess-of-Sleeping
 ---
-A PC program that can use the PSVita error_table.bin to translate error codes.
+A PC program that can use the PS Vita error_table.bin to translate error codes.

 kernel_bootimage_extract - by @CelesteBlue-dev and @zecoxao
 ---